salmataa/customer-purchase-prediction/README.md

 # Customer Purchase Prediction Model

-This project uses machine learning to identify high-value repeat customers based on retail transaction data.
+This project applies machine learning to predict high-value repeat customers using historical retail transaction data.

-The goal is to help businesses better understand customer behavior and make data-driven decisions to improve retention, targeting, and revenue.
+The objective is to help businesses identify which customers are most likely to return and generate higher lifetime value, enabling more effective marketing and retention strategies.

 ## Project Overview / Business Problem
-Companies often struggle to identify which customers are most valuable and likely to return.
+Companies often lack visibility into which customers will continue purchasing.
-By predicting high-value repeat customers, businesses can:
+By predicting repeat high-value customers, businesses can:
-- Focus marketing efforts on the right audience
-- Improve customer retention strategies
+- Improve customer retention
+- Optimize marketing spend
-- Increase long-term revenue
+- Increase customer lifetime value (CLV)
-- Identify loyal customers
 - Predict future purchasing behavior

 ## Dataset